fsprojects/Paket/docs/content/commands/generate-load-scripts.md

-## Generating include scripts for all NuGet packages
+## Generating load scripts for all NuGet packages

-It is possible to generate include scripts for all registered NuGet packages defined in the [`paket.dependencies` file](dependencies-file.html).
+It is possible to generate load scripts for all registered NuGet packages defined in the [`paket.dependencies` file](dependencies-file.html).

     [lang=batchfile]
-    $ paket generate-include-scripts framework net45
+    $ paket generate-load-scripts framework net45

-This will create .csx and .fsx scripts under `paket-files/include-scripts/net45/`, those files can now be used in your scripts without having to bother with the list and order of all dependencies for given package.
+This will create .csx and .fsx scripts under `.paket/load/net45/`, those files can now be used in your scripts without having to bother with the list and order of all dependencies for given package.

-Note: this command only works after packages have been restored, please call `paket restore` before using `paket generate-include-scripts` or `paket install` if you just changed your `paket.dependencies` file.
+Note: this command only works after packages have been restored, please call `paket restore` before using `paket generate-load-scripts` or `paket install` if you just changed your `paket.dependencies` file.

 ## Sample